bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/tdw-riseoflupamine.md

 ---
 # The Dark Rise of Lupamine

-> Coming soon!
+> Sof needs to invest in an ad-blocker for M8 asap.

-This article about [lupamine](lupamine) is inaccessible due to viruses.
+This article about [lupamine](lupamine) is inaccessible due to fraudulent pop-up ads.

 ***

 ## About

+The link to this column was found in the Daily Whisper table of content when the [web browser](webbrowser) was unlocked on Dec.
+15th 2024.

 ***